zhenyuhe00/zhenyuhe00.github.io/_pages/about.md

 ---
 # About me

-I am a third-year PhD student at Peking University advised by incredible Prof.[Di He](https://dihe-pku.github.io/).
+I am a third-year PhD student at Peking University advised by the incredible Prof.[Di He](https://dihe-pku.github.io/).
+Currently, I am an intern at ByteDance Seed.
+I have also previously interned at Microsoft Research Asia and DP Technology.

 ## Recent Focus
 I recently focused on enhancing the coding agent capabilities of LLMs.
 Selected work: